realcapacitor/pbl_project/Relay_Module/relay/README.md

 ####     to activate the relay between LEFT and MIDDLE we have to pass
 ####     LOW command to the IN1 input.

-###      Which clearly means that this module is fault piece.
+###      Which clearly means that this module is faulty piece.
 ###       But whatever it is We can work with it.